What Is the Average Salary by Age in California in 2026?

 Thinking about job hunting in California?
 You may wonder how much you can expect to earn.
-While pay depends on a number of factors, the average annual salary in California is $73,220.
-That’s according to a 2024 analysis of Bureau of Labor Statistics (BLS) data conducted by Forbes.
-By comparison, the average annual salary in the U.S. is $63,795 — nearly $10,000 less.
+While pay depends on a number of factors, the average annual salary in California is $79,900 according to a recent analysis of Bureau of Labor Statistics (BLS) data conducted by Forbes.
+By comparison, BLS data shows that the average annual salary in the U.S. is $67,920 — nearly $12,000 less.

 Let’s take a closer look at how pay in California varies by age, location, and profession.

-These numbers make sense, as many people reach their peak earning years in their late 40s to late 50s.
-And after turning 65, many Americans choose to either retire, work fewer hours, or switch to a less-demanding job.
-No matter where you are in your professional journey, a money tracker can help you monitor your spending and saving.
+These numbers make sense, as many people reach their peak earning years in their late 40s to late 50s, and many Americans choose to either retire, work fewer hours, or switch to a less-demanding job after they turn 65.
+No matter where you are in your professional journey, a money tracker can help you monitor your spending and savings, and you can use a net worth calculator to see how you compare against other people your age.

 Check your score with SoFi Insights